saagit/yappr/README.md

 A file is kept of all the episode GUIDs that have already been saved so they are not downloaded again.

+### Requirements
-A design goal was to only use Python modules that were available from Debian Stable repositories.
+A design goal was to only use Python 3 modules that were available from Debian Stable repositories.
 The required Debian packages as of 2020-04-08 are:
 * python3-mutagen